- Address the common bug out bag problems.

 - Save you money.

-There is nothing like putting on a backpack filled with everything that you need to survive and thrive and setting off on foot.
-After more than 15 years of avid backpacking and other outdoor pursuits, one of the most profound lessons I’ve learned through hard experience is to try to be prepared!
+There is nothing like putting on a backpack filled with everything that you need to survive and thrive.
+After more than 15 years of avid backpacking and other outdoor pursuits, I have learned profound lessons.
+One of the most profound lessons I’ve learned through hard experience is to try to be prepared!
 As to what you are preparing for, I will leave that up to you.

 Many of you already have bug out bags or are reading this article to make one.
 As I write this article, I am bewildered by the immense problems I see with most bug out bags.
 I would like to say that all is not well in the world of bug out bags!

-With so many choices and companies that call their product “the perfect bug out bag,” I have come to a vexing conclusion.
+There are so many choices and companies that call their product “the perfect bug out bag”.
+I have come to a vexing conclusion.
 Please don’t be mad at the messenger, but someone needs to say this to protect others.
-While some companies and stores are genuine in that they want to help you find a useful and practical emergency bag (B.O.B, I.N.C.H bag, or what have you), others are money-grubbers who are selling gimmicky and unpractical products that fall apart or are not suited for the rigors of a bug out bag.
+While some stores genuinely want to help you find a useful and practical emergency bag (B.O.B, I.N.C.H bag, or what have you).
+But there are others are money-grubbers who are selling gimmicky and unpractical products.
+Many of these apart or are not suited for the rigors of a bug out bag.

 I believe in God and hate it when people take advantage of others.
-My hope through this article is to point out some of the common bug out bag problems and to share some insight from a backpacker’s perspective.
+My hope through this article is to point out some of the common bug out bag problems.
+I’d also like to share some insight from a backpacker’s perspective.

 As a backpacker I am able to go out into the mountains for a week and have everything I need.
 My main backpack is about +/- 5,000 cubic inches.
 In the summer, I have plenty of room and usually cinch down the compression straps for short trips.
 When I go winter camping or mountaineering, I can easily fill the backpack all the way and sometimes need to attach, on the outside, a snow shovel, ice axe, crampons, hiking poles, and an extra sleeping mat.
-My pack has been very versatile over the years, and it disperses the weight so well that hiking 15-mile days through the mountains feels truly like just a walk in the park.
+My pack has been very versatile over the years.
+It disperses the weight very well.Hiking 15-mile days through the mountains feels truly like just a walk in the park.
 Most people can’t say this about their bug out bags.

 Common bug out bag problems: